-As an Italian journalist in London, I noticed that most of the UK coverage of controversial ‘Black Friday’ headline provided little context about the newspaper’s editor, Ivan Zazzaroni.
+As an Italian journalist currently based in London, I noticed last week that most of the coverage of Corriere dello Sport‘s controversial ‘Black Friday’ headline revealed that British people actually know very little about its editor, Ivan Zazzaroni.

 Zazzaroni’s headline unsurprisingly created controversy, with both players denouncing it as offensive.
 Lukaku said it was the dumbest headline he has ever seen, while Smalling described it “highly insensitive,” and asked the newspaper to take responsibility for it.